Iretiola Doyle: Career

 Doyle is a writer, actor, producer and presenter.
 She produced and presented her own fashion and lifestyle show titled Oge With Iretiola for ten years and at different times anchored several television shows, like Morning Ride, Today On STV and Nimasa This Week on Channels TV.

 She was nominated at the 2016 Africa Movie Academy Awards in the Best Actress In A Leading Role category for her portrayal of Dr. Elizabeth in the Ebony Life film Fifty.
 She also appeared in The Arbitration and The Wedding Party, Other films include Dinner and Madam President.

 On television, she has created characters on shows like Fuji House Of Commotion, Dowry, and Gidi Up.

 Personal life

-She was married to Patrick Doyle and has six children together.
+She was married to Patrick Doyle and they had six children together.
+They had allegedly been separated since 2017, but their divorce was officially confirmed in 2023.

 During the EndSars protest across the country when some palliatives were looted, Ireti said in her Twitter handle that it is as a result of hunger.
 She posted "I know we are renowned for loving awoof, but greed wasn't the reason for the stampede on palliatives, it was hunger.
 Acute hunger.
 That is something your leaders will never live down."